AdaCore/langkit-query-language/user_manual/source/language_reference.rst

     :file: ../../lkql/build/railroad-diagrams/block_expr.svg

 .. lkql_doc_class:: BlockExpr
+.. lkql_doc_class:: BlockBodyDecl
+.. lkql_doc_class:: BlockBodyExpr

-The block expression is useful to declare temporary named values.
-This can be useful to share the result of a temporary calculation, or to name an intermediate value to make the code more readable.
+The block expression is useful to declare temporary named values and execute intermediate expressions.
+This can be useful to share the result of a temporary calculation, to name an intermediate value to make the code more readable, or to print debug values.

 .. code-block:: lkql

     {
        val x = 40;
        val y = 2;
+       print("DEBUG : " & (x + y).img);
        x + y
     }

-As you can see in the example above, value declarations are ended by semicolons.
-After the last value declaration, you write the block's result expression, without an ending semicolon.
+As you can see in the example above, value declarations and intermediate expressions are ended by semicolons.
+After the last one, you write the block's result expression, without an ending semicolon.

 Field Access
 ^^^^^^^^^^^^